mryeminthu/vet_clinic/README.md

 # 📖 [Vet-Clinic] <a name="about-project"></a>

-**[The Vet Clinic]** relational Database is the foundation for keeping records of animals that have received treatment at the clinic.
+**[The Vet Clinic]** relational database is the foundation for keeping records of animals that have received treatment at the clinic.

 ## 🛠 Built With <a name="built-with"></a>